casdoor/casdoor-website/docs/deployment/db-migration.md

 ---
-title: Database Migration
+title: Database migration
-description: Handling DB Migration in Casdoor
+description: How Casdoor handles database schema and data migrations.
-keywords: [deployment, Database, Migration]
+keywords: [deployment, database, migration, xorm]
 authors: [forestmgy]
 ---

-When upgrading the database, there is a risk of data loss, such as when deleting an old field.
-Luckily, Casdoor utilizes [xorm](https://xorm.io/), which assists with many database migration problems.
-However, some schema and data migrations must still be handled manually, such as when a field name is changed.
+Casdoor uses [xorm](https://xorm.io/) for database access.
+Xorm handles many schema changes automatically, but **renaming columns** and some data migrations must be done manually via the [xorm migrate](https://pkg.go.dev/xorm.io/xorm/migrate) package.

 :::note

-Refer to the [xorm docs](https://xorm.io/docs/chapter-03/readme/) for a better understanding of xorm's schema operations.
+See the [xorm documentation](https://xorm.io/docs/chapter-03/readme/) for schema operation details.
 :::

-## How it Works
+## How it works

-As mentioned earlier, xorm is unable to handle field name changes.
-To address this, xorm provides a [migrate](https://pkg.go.dev/xorm.io/xorm/migrate) package that can assist with this problem.
+Xorm does not rename columns automatically.
+To rename a field (e.g. `p_type` → `ptype`), you add a migration that copies data and then drops the old column.

-To handle field renaming, you can write code like this:
+Example migration:

 ```go
 migrations := []*migrate.Migration{